AndyA/jsonpath-faster/README.md

 ```

 Because the path is different each time, every call to `jp.value()` has to
 compile and cache a new function to handle it.
-If you run the code again
+Only if you run the code again
-later then the cached versions will be used.
+later will the cached versions be used.

-Instead we can use a backtick literal tagged with `jp`.
+A more efficient approach is to use a backtick literal tagged with `jp`.

 ```javascript
 const matrix = [];